MicrosoftDocs/learn/learn-pr/advocates/authoring-arm-templates/includes/5-Add-resources-templates-Exercise.md

 1. Select the resource group you used to deploy your new template in the last command.
 The resource group will have a name similar to **learn-0ab1c234-d567-8e90-fabcd-12e34d56789f**.
 You will **now** see a storage account deployed within that resource group based on the resource defined in your template.

-1. Notice in the upper right of the overview, You now have **two Succeeded** deployment listed in the upper-right portion of the portal.
+1. Notice in the upper right of the overview, You now have **2 Succeeded** deployment listed in the upper-right portion of the portal.
 And your storage account is showing as a resource in your resource group.

    ![View deployment status](../media/portal-verify-deployment-2.png)